JoelPagliuca/Card-Game/card_game/README.md

 ## Directory
 * data/
-	* so far just includes the deck stuff so far
+	* so far just includes the deck stuff
-* action.py
-* card.py
-* constants.py
-* engine.py
-* player.py
-* rules.py
-* util.py

-TODO sphinx
+TODO sphinx for python files